Types of Awards

 Please note that applicants are responsible for submitting all documentation and materials to be considered by the submission deadline.
 Judges will not follow-up to obtain additional materials nor will additional materials be considered after the submission deadline.
 Please refer to the specific criteria for each award and ensure that your submission package meets all criteria for that award.

-If you have questions about the Outstanding Achievement award or about any of the other awards, please contact the NLPES chair:
+If you have questions about any of the awards, please contact the NLPES Awards Subcommittee chair: